 Your PC can be turned into a fully capable Web development environment, by installing those three technologies, and configuring them so they communicate with one another.
 Admittedly, you can simply install and use PHP for its command-line processing.
 But for creating and testing dynamically generated Web pages on your local machine, then Apache needs to be already installed and working.

-In this tutorial, we will go through the steps to install and configure PHP — as well as phpMyAdmin, an invaluable MySQL management application — on a Windows PC.
-We will assume that you already have the latest version of the Apache Web server installed and working.
+In this tutorial, I will go through the steps to install and configure PHP — as well as phpMyAdmin, an invaluable MySQL management application — on a Windows PC.
+I will assume that you already have the latest version of the Apache Web server installed and working.
 For detailed instructions on how to set up Apache on a Windows machine, please see my earlier tutorial, "Installing Apache on Windows".

 You should install Apache before installing PHP, so the former will be in place when referenced during the PHP installation.

 If this is not the first time that you have installed PHP on this particular partition on your PC (since it was created), then you may have a leftover instance of PHP.
 In that case, it would be best to locate that old version.
 Check in the directories that you typically use for applications, such as the default Windows installation directory, "C:\Program Files".